PerfCake/PerfCakeMavenPlugin/README.md

 ---
 Currently plugin has only one goal `scenario-run`, which runs specified PerfCake scenario.
-By default which goal is executed in `integration-test` phase (i.e. assumes, that you deploy/start your application in `pre-integration-test` phase and hut it down in `post-integration-test` phase).
+By default which goal is executed in `integration-test` phase (i.e. assumes, that you deploy/start your application in `pre-integration-test` phase and shut it down in `post-integration-test` phase).
 The only mandatory parameter is `<scenario>`, which specifies the name of scenario to be run.
 Optionally, you can also specify `scenarios-dir`, `messages-dir` and `plugins-dir`, which speficy paths to directory containing scenarios, messages and plugins, respectivelly.
 If you don't setup these parameters, pluing assumes, that appropriate directories (`scenarios`, `messages`, `plugins`) are in `src/test/resources/perfcake`.
 If any of them doesn't